Polymorphic vs Metamorphic Virus

 In this article, we consider two types of pests: polymorphic and metamorphic viruses, which were designed to destroy the integrity of the operating system and harm the user.
 Before we find out what is the difference between polymorphic and metamorphic viruses, let’s figure out what is virus in general and where it originates.

-A polymorphic virus is a complex virus that is encrypted with a variable key so that each copy of this virus differs from the other.
-The purpose of this virus is to hide from anti-malware or scanners.
-Any pest can be detected through anti-malware or scanner, but this virus is smart, it has learned to pick up different encryption keys.
-For example, the user downloaded a file on the website, then the second user entered the same site and downloaded the same file.
-However, the two downloaded files don’t look the same for security programs.
+A polymorphic virus is a complex virus encrypted with a variable key, making each copy of the virus different from the others.
+The virus aims to evade anti-malware or scanners.
+While typical malware can be detected by anti-malware software, a polymorphic virus is designed to change its encryption keys.
+For example, if one user downloads a file from a website and another user downloads the same file, the two files will appear different to security programs.

-In the normal course of action, a scanner or anti-malware could detect the virus through two identical keys in different files, but a polymorphic virus uses different encryption keys on different files, making the task more difficult than it seems.
-Therefore, there are two methods by which it is possible to detect polymorphic viruses.
-This is a general description of the technology and an algorithm of the input point.
-The general description technology allows the file to be run on a protected virtual computer.
-The login algorithm provides machine code verification at the point of each file, so it uses software virus detection.
+Normally, a scanner or anti-malware could detect a virus through identical keys in different files.
+However, a polymorphic virus complicates this by using different encryption keys for different files.
+To detect polymorphic viruses, there are two primary methods: general description technology and an algorithm at the entry point.
+The general description technology runs the file on a protected virtual computer, while the entry point algorithm verifies machine code at each file’s entry point, employing software virus detection.

-Now let’s start looking at metamorphic virus.
-It will reprogram itself.
-What could it mean?
-The virus tries to outmaneuver the antivirus and transmits its own code and at the same time creates a temporary representation.
-After it has bypassed the security, it is written back into the normal code.
-Copies of this virus are always different, making it difficult for anti-malware to detect these copies.
+Let’s explore a metamorphic virus.
+This type of virus reprograms itself to evade detection.
+What does this mean?
+The virus transmits its own code and creates a temporary representation to outmaneuver antivirus software.
+Once it bypasses security, it rewrites itself into the normal code.
+Each copy of this virus is always different, making it difficult for anti-malware to detect.

-A metamorphic virus can be transformed due to its ability to edit, rewrite and translate its own code.
-The purpose of the virus is to damage the computer but to make it so that it is unnoticed by anti-malware.
-Metamorphic virus does not use encryption keys to change its copies.
-The virus converts its existing instructions into functionally equivalent instructions when creating its copy.
-This is why the virus cannot return to its original form.
-This is the moment that complicates the work of anti-malware programs.
-There are two methods to detect metamorphic viruses: using emulators for tracking and geometric detection.
+A metamorphic virus transforms by editing, rewriting, and translating its own code.
+Its goal is to damage the computer while remaining unnoticed by anti-malware.
+Unlike polymorphic viruses, metamorphic viruses do not use encryption keys to alter their copies.
+Instead, the virus converts its existing instructions into functionally equivalent instructions when creating a copy.
+This transformation prevents the virus from returning to its original form, complicating the work of anti-malware programs.
+Two methods to detect metamorphic viruses are: using emulators to track them and geometric detection.

 Difference Between Polymorphic and Metamorphic Viruses